michaelScopic/Wallpapers/README.md

 If you dont have that installed, you can just download this repo as a .zip folder (or install git bash and run the command, up to you).

-Huge majority of the wallpapers here I got from the r/unixporn discord server.
+Huge majority of the wallpapers here I got from the r/unixporn discord server: https://discord.gg/TnJ4h5K